machingclee/machingclee.github.io/static/media/463-stale-statistic-for-mongodb.2a98e11a.md

 ##### Collection scans (stage: "COLLSCAN") when an index should exist

   This is the PRIMARY indicator.
-If you see `COLLSCAN`:
+If we see `COLLSCAN`:
   - No index exists on filtered fields, OR
   - Optimizer determined full scan is cheaper (table too small, or query returns >30% of data)